swcarpentry/git-novice/_episodes/05-history.md

 As you might guess from its name,
 `git checkout` checks out (i.e., restores) an old version of a file.
 In this case,
-we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.
+we're telling Git that we want to recover the version of the file recorded in `master`, which is the last saved commit.
 If we want to go back even further, we can use a commit identifier instead: